-The Developer of Aa Public Policy Transmission pProject that is proposed as a solution for a Public Policy Transmission Need will become eligible for cost allocation in accordance with the process set forth in Section 31.5.5.4 when its project is selected by the ISO as the more efficient or cost effective regulated Public Policy #Transmission Projectsolution to satisfy the
+The Developer of a Public Policy Transmission Project will be eligible for cost allocation in accordance with the process set forth in Section 31.5.5.4 when its project is selected by the ISO as the more efficient or cost effective regulated Public Policy Transmission Project; provided, however, that if the appropriate federal, state, or local agency(ies) rejects the selected project's necessary authorizations, or such authorizations are withdrawn, the costs the Developer is eligible to recover under Section 31.4.12.1 shall be allocated in accordance with Section NYISO Tariffs --> Open Access Transmission Tariff (OATT) --> 31 OATT Attachment Y - New York ISO Comprehensive System Pla --> 31.5 OATT Att Y Cost Allocation and Cost Recovery

-Public Policy Transmission Need: provided, however, that if the appropriate federal, state, or local agency(ies) rejects the selected project's necessary authorizations, or such authorizations are withdrawn, the costs the Developer is eligible to recover under Section 31.4.12.1 shall be allocated in accordance with Section 31.5.5.4.3, except as otherwise determined by the Commission.
-The Transmission Owner or Other Developer of the selected regulated transmission solution may recover its costs in accordance with Section 31.5.6. upon the completion of the transmission project, or as otherwise determined by the Commission.
-If the NYPSC requests a Transmission Owner or Other Developer to provide a more detailed study or cost estimate for a proposed transmission project, such study costs shall be eligible for cost recovery.
+31.5.5.4.3, except as otherwise determined by the Commission.
+The Developer of the selected regulated transmission solution may recover its costs in accordance with Section 31.5.6.

-At this point in the process, cost allocation for selected projects will be calculated by the ISO using the process set forth in Section 31.5.5.4 of this Attachment Y.